wallacewangchao/DashLight/README.md

 1.Defusing the light, without distracting drivers.
 2.Makeing sure that light shines to the driver, avoiding reflection on the windshield.
 3.Gorgeous, intergrated into the interior of the vehicle.

-4.Modular designed, fitting in different kinds of dashboard, roof, side door.
+Through modular design, DashLight fits in different kinds of dashboard, roof, side door.
+This project enable each researcher to implement their ambient lighting prototype in feild study.